emorthen/AdvancedSoftwareDevelopment/README.md

     * `docker-machine.exe env tdt4242`
     * `$ eval $(...)`
 * In your browser, go to _[VM ip address]:8000_, ex _192.168.99.100:8000_.
 If you don't remember the ip address, it can be found by running the command `docker-machine ip nameOfVM`.
 You should now see the login page!
+* To add products to the site, go to admin/webshop/product/add/